hakovala/node-event-actions/README.md

 ```

-See 'example.js' for more complete usage example.
+See `example.js` for more complete usage example.

 ## Namespacing

 Namespacing actions and events is crusial, expecially when number of connected components grows.

 Either absolute or relative namespaces can be used when adding listeners or emitting events.
-Relative namespace starts with ':' and will be prepend with EventActions instances namespace.
+Relative namespace starts with `:` and will be prepend with EventActions instances namespace.

-In example if EventActions namespace is 'root:child', then emitting ':action' will actually trigger listeners registered for 'root:child:action'.
+In example if EventActions namespace is `root:child`, then emitting `:action` will actually trigger listeners registered for `root:child:action`.
 Same goes for registering listeners.
-Adding listener for ':action' on EventActions that has namespace 'root:child', it will listen for events 'root:child:action'.
+Adding listener for `:action` on EventActions that has namespace `root:child`, it will listen for events `root:child:action`.

 ## Events

 ### `action`

- * target Target namespace of the action
+ * `target` Target namespace of the action
- * action Name of the action
+ * `action` Name of the action
- * args Arguments passed with action
+ * `args` Arguments passed with action

 Emitted when action is emitted from any emitter that share same root emitter.

 ### `event`

- * target Target namespace of the event
+ * `target` Target namespace of the event
- * event Name of the event
+ * `event` Name of the event
- * args Arguments passed with event
+ * `args` Arguments passed with event

 ## EventEmitters